Elliptic Double Affine Hecke Algebras: Elliptic analogues of affine Hecke algebras

 \begin{rems} It is worth noting that this operation is triangular, in the sense that the image of the subsheaf corresponding to an order ideal is always the subsheaf corresponding to an order ideal.
 This follows immediately from the fact that $w\mapsto w^{-1}$ is an order-preserving automorphism of the Bruhat poset. \end{rems}

-The proof of Theorem \ref{thm:W-invariants} has the following consequence for our algebras.
-Here and below, by the root kernel of $X$, we mean the root kernel of the corresponding abelian scheme $A$.
+The proof of Theorem~\ref{thm:W-invariants} has the following consequence for our algebras.
+Here and below, by the root kernel of~$X$, we~mean the root kernel of the corresponding abelian scheme $A$.

-\begin{prop} Let $X/S$ be a flat family of abelian torsors equipped with a faithful action by reflections of the finite Weyl group $W$, with $\dim(X/S)=\rank(W)$.
-If the root kernel of $X$ is diagonalizable on $S$, then $S$ may be covered by open subsets on which ${\cal H}_W(X)$ has an idempotent global section which on each fiber has image $\Gamma(X_x;\sO_X)^W$. \end{prop}
+\begin{prop} Let $X/S$ be a flat family of abelian torsors equipped with a faithful action by ref\-lections of the finite Weyl group $W$, with~$\dim(X/S)=\rank(W)$.
+If~the root kernel of~$X$ is diagonalizable on~$S$, then $S$ may be covered by open subsets on which ${\cal H}_W(X)$ has a symmetric idempotent: an idempotent global section which on each fiber has image $\Gamma(X_x;\sO_X)^W$. \end{prop}

-\begin{proof} For any fiber $x$, choose a global section $h$ of $\sO_X(D_{w_0})$ with nonzero symmetrization (reflections negate the fiber over $0$, so this corresponds to the antisymmetrization of Theorem \ref{thm:W-invariants}), extend it to a neighborhood of $x\in S$, and observe that the antisymmetrization will remain nonzero in a possibly smaller, but nonempty, neighborhood.
-(By the proof of Theorem \ref{thm:W-invariants}, this is guaranteed to exist for any geometric fiber (over which we can equivariantly trivialize the torsor), but the existence of an element with nontrivial antisymmetrization in an extension field implies the existence of such an element over the ground field.)
-Dividing by the symmetrization gives a function $f$ with poles at most $\Delta$ such that $\sum_{w\in W} {}^w f=1$.
-The proof of Theorem \ref{thm:W-invariants} shows that the idempotent operator $\sum_{w\in W} w f$ preserves the space of functions holomorphic on any given invariant open subset of $X$, and thus is a section of ${\cal H}_W(X)$ over the given open subset of $S$. \end{proof}
+\begin{proof} For any fiber $x$, choose a global section~$h$ of~$\sO_X(D_{w_0})$ with nonzero symmetrization (ref\-lections negate the fiber over $0$, so this corresponds to the antisymmetrization of Theorem~\ref{thm:W-invariants}), extend it to a neighborhood of~$x\in S$, and observe that the antisymmetrization will remain nonzero in a possibly smaller, but nonempty, neighborhood.
+(By the proof of Theorem~\ref{thm:W-invariants}, this is guaranteed to exist for any geometric fiber (over which we can equivariantly trivialize the torsor), but the existence of an element with nontrivial antisymmetrization in an extension field implies the existence of such an element over the ground field.)
+Dividing by the symmetrization gives a function~$f$ with poles at most $\Delta$ such that $\sum_{w\in W} {}^w f=1$.
+The~proof of Theorem~\ref{thm:W-invariants} shows that the idempotent operator $\sum_{w\in W} w f$ preserves the space of functions holomorphic on any given invariant open subset of~$X$, and thus is a section of~${\cal H}_W(X)$ over the given open subset of~$S$. \end{proof}